Dress Shirt Color Psychology for Professional Men

 Backdrop Color

 Whether you’re the cool or warm type, in a corporate or formal setting, choose black, gray, or navy as your backdrop.
-This refers to your suit, blazer, trousers, or other outerwear.
+This refers to your suit, blazer, trousers, and other outerwear.

 But for warm types, it’s more complicated.